-A 12 month proprietary period from the release by the correlator of each individual observation within AO-2 will be allocated by the Mission for all data products produced at the ASC correlator from the observations.
-ToOs will have the 6 months long proprietary period.
+A 12 month proprietary period from the release by the correlator of each individual observation within AO-3 will be allocated by the Mission for all data products produced at the ASC correlator from the observations.
+ToOs will have a 6 month proprietary period.
 For RadioAstron data obtained from the observations and correlated at other correlator facilities, the 12 month rule will apply unless other arrangements have been negotiated between the team, the respective correlator facility, and the ASC.